goodtaeeun/goodtaeeun.github.io/_pages/about.md

 Other
 ======
 * Posts: I write posts for the academic trips I have taken.
+There are also posts from my bi-weekly writing practice in my first year in graduate school.
 You can find them [here](/posts/).
 * Hobbies: I like to [sing](https://youtu.be/AJe5lLqCsr0?si=uCO_mbRG6OTIgmJw), read books, watch movies, and play judo.